-- (a) A disciplinary notation on an employee's file will be reviewed within twelve (12) months from the date on which the notation was so recorded.
-Provided there has not been a recurrence of the circumstances giving rise to the disciplinary notation during this twelve (12) month period, an appropriate offsetting notation shall be placed on the employee's file.
-A copy of the offsetting notation shall be given to the employee. - (b) A disciplinary notation on an employee's file will be reviewed, upon request by the employee, after two (2) years from the date on which the notation was so recorded; provided there has not have a requirement of the direct methods.
+(a) A disciplinary notation on an employee's tile will be reviewed within twelve (12) months from the date on which the notation was so recorded.
+Provided there has not been a recurrence of the circumstances giving rise to the disciplinary notation during this twelve (12) month period, an appropriate offsetting notation shall be placed on the employee's tile.
+A copy of the offsetting notation shall be given to the employee.